 … all without compromising the sleek styling of the standard RX

 Access to the third row is easy, with just the pull of a lever required to slide the relevant section of the second row seats forward.
 The second row itself is split in a 40:20:40 format to ensure equally easy access from either side of the vehicle.
+Each of the outer seats of the second row feature ISOFIX child seat anchor points.

 The two third-row seats offer the same comfort and luxury as those in the second row.
 The seats are upholstered in leather and occupants benefit from separate air conditioning controls and vents, plus a pair of cup holders.
 Load space behind the third row is longer than any of its competitors, while the rearmost seats have a power folding function to create extra luggage space.